landroide13/Assessment1/README.md

 # Principle 10, Limits on use of personal information.

-- [ ] If Agency/Business , gonna change the final use of the info. , has to notify the user and ask for his agreement.
+- [ ] If Agency/Business, change the final use/purpose of the info. , has to notify the user and ask for his agreement.
-- [ ]
+- [ ] If the user decide, that the change of purpose is not.